Tom and Jerry in War of the Whiskers

 Tom and Jerry in War of the Whiskers is a 3D fighting game developed by VIS Entertainment and published by NewKidCo for the PlayStation 2, GameCube, and Xbox.
-It is the sequel to the 3D cartoon fighting game Tom and Jerry in Fists of Furry for the Nintendo 64 and Microsoft Windows.
+It is the sequel to the 3D cartoon fighting game Tom and Jerry in Fists of Furry.
 The game features characters from the Tom and Jerry franchise who battle each other in destructible arena environments.
 It supports up to two players on the PlayStation 2 version and up to four players on the GameCube and Xbox versions.

 It is the only NewKidCo title and the only Tom and Jerry game to receive a ESRB T rating.
 The PlayStation 2 version was released between 2002 and 2004 in all major regions, while the Xbox and GameCube versions were released in 2003 exclusively in North America.
 The game received mixed reviews from critics.